 Conversations about the company’s performance should be limited to quick summaries, with full reports available for members to review outside of the meeting.
 Talk about the main pain points or highlights and save the details for follow-up calls.

 After reflecting on what has and hasn’t been working, it’s nice to follow up and strategize about what to do in the future to promote your organization’s growth.
 The bulk of any good board meeting should consist of discussing what future strategies are going to be implemented and how they’ll be executed by the company.

-This is the team’s opportunity to align on these strategies and make sure everyone is on the same page with the same goals in mind and implement action plans on how to achieve these goals in the given time frame.
+This is the team’s opportunity to align on these strategies and make sure everyone is on the same page with the same goals in mind and implement action plans on how to achieve these goals in the given timeframe.

 3. Key performance indicators (KPIs)

 A KPI is a type of performance measurement that helps you understand how your company is performing.
 KPIs should be quantifiable, aligned with your goal, and applicable and realistically achievable across your organization.
 You can use these board meetings to set concrete steps to fulfill your organization’s KPI goals.
-Some examples of KPIs are net promoter scores (NPI), customer satisfaction and retention, sales by region, employee turnover rate (ETR) and churn rate.
+Some examples of KPIs are net promoter scores (NPS), customer satisfaction and retention, sales by region, employee turnover rate and customer churn rate.

 4. Problems and opportunities